alexdlaird/amazon-orders/docs/index.rst

       your own credentials with the ``integration.yml`` workflow to setup a nightly regression run, please `contact us <mailto:contact@alexlaird.com>`_ and we will start mentioning support for that version of the site.
     - See `issue #15 <https://github.com/alexdlaird/amazon-orders/issues/15>`_ for more details.
-- Some Puzzle CAPTCHAs are unsupported
+- Some Puzzle Captchas are unsupported
-    - While some CAPTCHAs can be auto-solved, and static image-based ones will be opened so the user can solve them manually, interactive CAPTCHAs—like Amazon's new puzzle-based CAPTCHAs—will block ``amazon-orders`` from being able to login.
+    - While some Captchas can be auto-solved, and static image-based ones will be opened so the user can solve them manually, interactive Captchas—like Amazon's new puzzle-based Captchas—will block ``amazon-orders`` from being able to login.
     - See `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/45>`_ for more details.